FDI, JV and M&A Support in Japan

 | However, in reality, you are usually required to have your office and staff to provide your customers and distributors with support on marketing, sales and technical service in most of industries in Japan.
 In addition, a good partnership sometimes accelerates your growth in a new market by forming the scheme of JV or M&A, which should be considered as very powerful options.|

 If there’s no good candidates for JV and M&A, you will have the three options for setting up your business in Japan, which are liaison office, branch office and subsidiary company.
 The best choice depends on what your Japan office does so that you need to analyze regulations and costs of the three options and at the same time to design the functions of your Japan office.

 |Our office helps you analyze market condition in Japan and advise you to choose the best entry mode among various options.
 Of course we prepare all the necessary information you review, arrange partnership with candidates for JV or M&A and help you implement the option you have chosen by helping you setting up an office, hiring an accountant and recruiting local staff.|

 Who We Are – Fenetre Partners

 Fenetre Partners is a leading consulting firm of trade, investment, and international marketing, based in Tokyo, Japan.
-Our clients range from governmental organizations to private corporations in the U.S., Germany, Korea, Singapore, Hong Kong and Japan.
+Our clients range from governmental organizations to private corporations in the US, Germany, UK, Australia, Singapore, Hong Kong, South Korea and Japan.
 Our expertise is deep and varied, complete with a solid understanding of the Japanese market and its business culture, which is essential to businesses desiring to enter this market.
-Founded in 2008, Fenetre Partners employs 18 staff members and has conducted international projects for over 170 companies in the past 8 years.
+Founded in 2008, Fenetre Partners employs 28 staff members and has conducted international projects for over 250 companies in the past 11 years.